-- (c) After the Committee has concluded its inquiries into the alleged violations, the Committee shall dispose of the matter by taking one of the following actions: - (1) Dismiss the complaint and take no further action. - (2) Issue a private letter of reprimand to the legislator, if the legislator unintentionally violated the provisions of the Open Meetings Law. - (3) Issue a public letter of reprimand if the violation of the Open Meetings Law was intentional or if the legislator has previously received a private letter of reprimand.
-The Chair of the Committee on Ethics shall have the public letter of reprimand spread on the pages of the House Journal. - (4) Refer the matter to the House for appropriate action.

-RULE 29.
-Notice of Standing Committee and Permanent Subcommittee Meetings and Hearings. - Public notice of all standing committee and permanent subcommittee meetings shall be given in the House.
-The chair of the standing committee or permanent subcommittee shall notify or cause to be notified the sponsor of each bill which is set for hearing or consideration before the standing committee or permanent subcommittee as to the date, time, and place of that meeting.

-RULE 29.1.
-Public Hearings. - (a) Requests for a public hearing shall be made in writing to the chair of the standing committee and, if applicable, the chair of the permanent subcommittee to which the bill has been referred.
+- (b) If, after such preliminary investigation as it may make, the Committee determines to proceed with an inquiry into the conduct of any individual, the Committee shall notify the individual as to the fact of the inquiry and the charges against the individual and shall schedule one or more hearings on the matter.
+The individual shall have the right to present evidence, cross-examine witnesses, and be represented by counsel at any hearings. - (c) After the Committee has concluded its inquiries into the alleged violations, the Committee shall dispose of the matter by taking one of the following actions: - (1) Dismiss the complaint and take no further action. - (2) Issue a private letter of reprimand to the legislator, if the legislator unintentionally violated the provisions of the Open Meetings Law. - (3) Issue a public letter of reprimand if the violation of the Open Meetings Law was intentional or if the legislator has previously received a private letter of reprimand.
+The Chair of the Committee on Ethics shall have the public letter of reprimand spread on the pages of the House Journal. - (4) Refer the matter to the House for appropriate action. - RULE 29.
+Notice of Standing Committee Meetings and Hearings. (a) Notice of meetings of standing committees that will occur at the regularly scheduled meeting times shall be given by one or both of the following methods: - (1) Notice given openly at a session of the House; or - (2) Notice mailed or sent by electronic mail to those who have requested notice, and to the Legislative Services Office, which shall post the notice on the General Assembly Web site. - (b) Notice of all other meetings shall be given in the House.
+If the meeting is scheduled to occur after adjournment, notice shall also be given by electronic mail and posting on the General Assembly Web site. - (c) The chair of the standing committee shall notify or cause to be notified the sponsor of each bill that is set for hearing or consideration before the standing committee as to the date, time, and place of that meeting. - RULE 29.1.
+Public Hearings. (a) Requests for a public hearing shall be made in writing to the chair of the standing committee to which the bill has been referred.
 The chair of the standing committee may schedule a public hearing by the standing committee as a whole after the adjournment of a regular daily House session.
-The chair of the permanent subcommittee may schedule a public hearing before the permanent subcommittee at its regularly scheduled hour.
 Denial of a request made by a House member may be appealed to the Speaker.